 Barry Romich Laser Engraving

-The working area is 12" x 16".
+The working area of the Helix is 24" x 18".
 They have two modes of operation, raster and vector.
-In raster mode they will engrave text and graphics in a manner similar to how an inkjet printer works, by scanning left to right with a specified resolution up to 1000 dots/lines per inch.
-I've engraved natural, finished and painted wood, clear acrylic, anodized aluminum, coated galvanized steel, pencils, flooring material, slate, engraving laminate, and more.
+In raster mode they will engrave text and graphics in a manner similar to how an inkjet printer works, by scanning left to right with a specified resolution up to 1200 dots/lines per inch.
+A rotary attachment facilitates engraving round items, such as mugs, tumblers, goblets, etc. I've engraved natural, finished and painted wood, clear acrylic, anodized aluminum, coated galvanized steel (roofing material), pencils, flooring material, slate, engraving laminate, and more.

 Here are a few examples of things I've engraved and cut.